Can Foreigners Get Healthcare in Canada?

 What is covered by Provincial Government Health Plans?

-Here is a partial list of common services covered by provincial governments in Canada:
+Here is a partial list of standard services covered by provincial governments in Canada:

 - Medication in a hospital